 About a week ago the CEL light came on again.
 Using my OBD2 reader to check it, I found it was the P0441 trouble code again.

 I find it really helpful to own my own OBD2 code reader.
-I just have a cheap one like you can purchase on amazon HERE for under $15.
+I just have a cheap one like you can purchase on amazon or grab at harbor freight.
 You can also go to some auto stores and they will pull your code for you.
 My understanding is that most stores will pull the code, but will not clear the code for you.

 This P0441 trouble code is for Evaporative Emission System Incorrect Purge flow.
 After digging around online I found it could be caused by multiple issues.

 - Charcoal canister issues

 - and a few others items.

 So first thing I did was check out my engine compartment.
 I looked at the hoses and did not see any splits and they all looked good.
 So I decided to look at my gas cap again.
 My gas cap on my 4runner was not an OEM gas cap but was manufactured by Stant.
 I looked at the inside and noticed a lot of rust and corrosion on it.
 You can see it in this picture below.